zearp/Nucintosh/README.md

 Replace diskX with the correct disk, if you only have one disk it will be disk1s5.
 The UUID is the string above each snapshot.

-## Intel Bluetooth and wifi
+## Apple bluetooth and wifi
-+ Wifi works and can be managed using native tools, speeds are still slow but connections are stable
-+ Bluetooth works for HID devices such as mouse, keyboard and audio stuff
-  - Bluetooth may not always wake up after sleep in order to fix that you can grab a cheap dongle from [eBay](https://www.ebay.co.uk/itm/1PCS-Mini-USB-Bluetooth-V4-0-3Mbps-20M-Dongle-Dual-Mode-Wireless-Adapter-Device/324106977844) that works in macOS out of the box ~~and/or wait for the bugs te fixed~~ (bugs are due to Apple, the kext only loads the firmware).
-Don't forget to disable the Intel bluetooth kexts in the config and also disable bluetooth in the BIOS when using a dongle

 For the best bluetooth and wifi experience consider getting a [supported](https://dortania.github.io/Wireless-Buyers-Guide/) wifi/bluetooth combo.
+Or even better, grab an Apple 6+12 pin to m.2 M-key [converter card](https://github.com/zearp/Nucintosh/blob/master/Stuff/NUC8-m2adapter.jpg?raw=true) and use a real Apple card like the BCM94360CS2.

+Some sellers on AliExpress have ones that already have the small 1.25mm pitch jst connector on it.
+They usally list them as NUC8 compatible.
+Most other cards do not come with this conenctor so you'd have to make your own.
+Mine came with a cable with standard internal usb header and a cable without any plugs so you can attach your own.
+Check the listing carefully before ordering.
+Also make sure the spacing pillar is in the correct position.
+Don't short the poor Airport out.

 ## ThunderBolt
-Should work as long as it's set to legacy mode.
+Should work as long as ThunderBolt security is set to legacy mode.
 Thanks to [crp724](https://github.com/zearp/Nucintosh/issues/3) for confirming.
 He also confirmed eGPU works in his Mantiz TB3 enclosure.
-I assume that if eGPU works then all other Thunderbolt stuff works as well.
+I assume that if eGPU works then all other ThunderBolt stuff works as well.

+## Intel bluetooth and wifi
++ Wifi works and can be managed using native tools, speeds are still slow but connections are stable
++ Bluetooth works for HID devices such as mouse, keyboard and audio stuff but connectiosn are flaky.
+It may also not wake up from sleep properly

+## Natively supported bluetooth dongle
+I often use these cheap dongles rom [eBay](https://www.ebay.co.uk/itm/1PCS-Mini-USB-Bluetooth-V4-0-3Mbps-20M-Dongle-Dual-Mode-Wireless-Adapter-Device/324106977844) that work in macOS out of the box.
+When going this route don't forget to disable the Intel bluetooth kexts in the config and also disable bluetooth in the BIOS when using a dongle.
+You will also need to map the port it connects to as internal else sleep will be dodgy.
+You can do this easily by setting the port type to 255 in the USBPorts.kext info.plist file.
+You can find the port identifier (example HS03) with Hackintool.

 ## Not working/untested
 + Card reader (sort of works with v2.3-beta2 of [this](https://github.com/cholonam/Sinetek-rts) kext)